 Be nice.
 Or else.

-London Joined about 4 years ago via an invitation from Vincenzo P.
+London Joined over 4 years ago via an invitation from Vincenzo P.

 Thanks for your response, its really helpful :).

 What kind of questions should I ask like generic questions to find out what problems users are having?

 Sorry for the silly questions!

 What a wonderful story, honestly loved the way you can use modern day technology to assist small businesses.
 Creating easy solutions to problems.

 I am on the same boat as you if I'm honest, this might sound crazy but I think coding a website is a lot more quicker than using these types of services